 - [For students entering in or after Fall 2016 only] One course must be an Honors Symposium, with the course number 440.

-- Honors in Major OR Interdisciplinary Honors
+- Departmental Honors OR Interdisciplinary Honors

 - Honors Thesis of at least 4 credits

 - Students must register for an Honors Thesis course of at least 4 credits supervised by a faculty member.